 The goal of the Paramedic program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency medical Technician, and/or Emergency Medical Responder levels.

 Paramedics administer advanced life support care to sick or injured persons in prehospital settings.
 They assess the nature and extent of illness or injury to establish and prioritize medical procedures and perform emergency diagnostic and treatment procedures.

 Once You Complete the Program

 Paramedics with a degree in Emergency Medical Services often obtain leadership and management positions.
-Graduates of the Paramedic program are eligible to sit for the National Registry of Emergency Medical Technicians’ Certification Exam (NREMT).
+Program graduates are eligible to sit for the National Registry of Emergency Medical Technicians paramedic certification exam (NRP).
 Upon successful completion of this exam, graduates will be awarded the NRP credential and are eligible to apply for licensure with the State of Florida.

-The Paramedic program is a selective admission program.
+The Paramedic program is a selective-admissions program.
 Students are selected based on criteria outlined in the Paramedic Application Book.

 For more information, contact:

 John Bray, Ph.D.